Elizabeth Schultz, AICP

 T: (785) 532-5961

-Elizabeth Schultz, AICP, is a Professor of Practice in the College of Architecture, Planning & Design at Kansas State University, where she brings a wealth of professional experience and a deep passion for lifelong learning to her teaching and mentorship.
-Her work is guided by a belief that thoughtful design and community-minded planning have the power to improve people’s lives and strengthen the connections between individuals, places, and the environment.
+Elizabeth Schultz, AICP, is a Professor of Practice in the College of Architecture, Planning & Design at Kansas State University, where she brings extensive professional leadership experience and a deep commitment to lifelong learning into the classroom.
+Her work is guided by a belief that thoughtful architecture, planning, and community-centered design can meaningfully improve people’s lives while strengthening the connections between individuals, places, and the environment.

-As an educator, Schultz thrives on sharing her expertise with students, encouraging them to recognize how architecture, urban design, and planning influence the human experience.
-Her teaching philosophy centers on fostering curiosity, collaboration, and creativity—helping students develop the critical thinking and leadership skills needed to make meaningful contributions to the built environment.
+As an educator, Schultz thrives on mentoring students and helping them understand how architecture, urban design, and planning shape the human experience.
+Her teaching philosophy emphasizes curiosity, collaboration, and creativity, with a focus on developing critical thinking, leadership, and ethical decision-making skills necessary for impactful professional practice.

-Balancing teaching, practice, and mentorship, Schultz continues to build bridges between academia and professional practice.
-Her goal—both in the classroom and through her firm—is to inspire others to create supportive, sustainable, and transformative environments that serve the greater good.
+Balancing academia, professional practice, and mentorship, Schultz actively builds bridges between education and industry.
+Whether in the classroom, through her leadership at Walmart, or via CRIT Workshop, her goal is to inspire others to create resilient, inclusive, and transformative environments that serve the greater good.

 Learn more at www.critworkshop.com.